oasci/reptar/docs/source/calculators.rst

 ========

-Water 3-body energies with Psi4
+Water trimers with Psi4
 -------------------------------

-The following example walks through how to compute water 1-, 2- and 3-body energies and gradients.
+The following example walks through how to compute energies and gradients of water trimers.
 We will be using the same :download:`exdir file containing a 30h2o MD simulation<./files/30h2o-md/30h2o-gfn2-md.exdir.zip>` from :ref:`this sampling tutorial <30h2o sampling tutorial>`.